 - Some schools start interviewing in August, so be prepared.

 - Please complete a “Health Professions Interview Form” after each interview.
 It is so helpful to your colleagues.
-Don’t forget to email Barbara Fuller with your interview invitations, offers of admissions and other decisions.
+Don’t forget to email Rebecca Counter with your interview invitations, offers of admissions and other decisions.

 - There are many resources on the web regarding interview tips, but always check out AAMC first.

 - Medical schools may have an Early Decision Program.
 If you apply, you may receive an admission decision on October 1.